pjjanak/chromecast-hello-world/README.md

         channelHandler.addEventListener(cast.receiver.Channel.EventType.MESSAGE, onMessage.bind(this));
         ...

-The second paramter, as you should know from your Javascript training, just delegates the `onMessage` function as our callback when we hear a `MessageEvent` and binds `this` as our context. `Channels` do have other types of events.
+The second parameter, as you should know from your Javascript training, just delegates the `onMessage` function as our callback when we hear a `MessageEvent` and binds `this` as our context. `Channels` do have other types of events.
 We can also listen for when the `Channel` is opened, closed, or when it has an error.
 For this tutorial we'll just stick with messages, though.